briansimpo/djangospice-framework/README.md

 # Example

-A module can build its domain logic on top of djangospice_framework:
+A module can build its domain logic on top of `djangospice-framework`:

 ```python
 from djangospice_framework.db.models import BaseModel